tmus/dotfiles/readme.md

 ## Installation

-1. Clone or download the repo to `~/dotfiles`.
+#.
+Clone or download the repo to `~/dotfiles`.

-2. In your `.bash_profile`, `.bashrc` or `.zshrc`, etc, source the `master` file:
+#.
+Source the `master` file:

 ```sh
 source ~/dotfiles/master
 ```

-3. That should be all you need to do!
-The `master` file will pull in all the other files.
+#.
+That should be all you need to do!
+The `master` file will pull in all the
+other files.

 ## New Mac Smell

-To get a fresh install of macOS up to speed, once you've followed the installation steps above, simply run `nms` to install some stuff automatically.
+To get a fresh install of macOS up to speed, once you've followed the installation steps above, run `./nms` to install some stuff automatically.
 More to come when I can be assed.